PolygMap: A Perceptive Locomotion Framework for Humanoid Robot Stair Climbing: Introduction

 \section{Introduction}

-Humanoid robots are gradually emerging from laboratories and being deployed in diverse real-world scenarios, including building inspections, emergency responses, and industrial collaborations.
-Compared with level-ground locomotion, stairs, as a standard yet high-risk man-made structure, present step height differences, narrow contact surfaces, and fall-prevention constraints, thereby imposing higher requirements on the robot's full-chain capability to walk through complex geometries.
-Many existing systems rely on powerful self-balancing and high-bandwidth tracking stabilisers, using rapid whole-body posture regulation to "brute-force" geometric disturbances during stair climbing.
+Humanoid robots are gradually emerging from laboratories and being deployed in diverse real-world scenarios, including building inspections, emergency responses, and industrial collaborations \cite{caai}.
+Compared with level-ground locomotion, stairs, a standard yet high-risk man-made structure, present step-height differences, narrow contact surfaces, and fall-prevention constraints, thereby imposing greater demands on the robot's full-chain capability to navigate complex geometries.
+Many existing systems rely on powerful self-balancing and high-bandwidth tracking stabilisers, using rapid whole-body posture regulation to ``brute-force" geometric disturbances during stair climbing \cite{bir}.
 However, these approaches lack an explicit perception of environmental geometry and foothold regions, often resulting in overly conservative gaits and considerable footstep uncertainty, which makes it difficult to achieve reliable and sustained climbing on long staircases, under varying illumination, or with degraded tread surfaces.

 Visual perception enables the acquisition of prior information about traversable planes, step edges, and obstacles before foot contact, thereby explicitly constraining footstep planning and mitigating unforeseen risks.
 Perception-based approaches face some challenges in stair environments.
 First, stair treads are small with sharp edges, and depth measurements are easily affected by low texture, black absorptive materials, and viewpoint changes, resulting in unstable normal estimation and fragmented planes~\cite{ref1}.
 Second, body vibration during bipedal walking and camera rolling-shutter effects amplify noise and cause sensing data dropouts, making single-frame plane fitting highly sensitive to threshold selection~\cite{8}.
 Third, odometry–mapping coupling induces local drift that accumulates in multi-frame fusion, degrading the spatio-temporal consistency of step boundaries and traversable polygons.
 Finally, the perception–planning–control loop must operate in real time, requiring not only GPU-friendly geometric extraction but also map representations that can be efficiently integrated into controllers.